Sorting out the Inconsequential

 I then realized that my struggle had been leaving all this stuff and not getting the monetary value from it.
 If I left right now, I’d be leaving without the money these things represent.
 That was really where the importance of most of the stuff, including the actually house, lay.

 If you are feeling the need to move or change your life in some major way and you are feeling overwhelmed by the stuff of your life, try getting out your suitcases and going through your house, packing only what is important.
+You may find what is important to be a small amount of what you actually possess.
 It may be less than you imagine.